-As well as the name change, the responsibilities schools have towards children and young people with ALN is changing too.
+As well as the name change, the responsibilities schools have towards children and young people with ALN is also changing.

 A school’s responsibilities

-- Prepare an IDP: All children and young people with ALN will now get an Individual Development Plan (IDPs), which will replace statementing.
+- prepare an IDP: All children and young people with ALN will now get an Individual Development Plan (IDPs), which will replace the variety of existing plans.
 The school should work in partnership with the local authority to prepare an IDP for ALN pupils, where possible working with parents too.
 You can find out more about the IDP process in this factsheet from the Welsh government.

-- Have an ALNCo: the new Act makes having an additional learning needs co-ordinator statutory in schools, where previously having an SENCo was non-statutory.
+- appoint an ALNCo: the new Act makes having an additional learning needs co-ordinator statutory in schools, where previously having an SENCo was non-statutory.